hamdle/book-service/study/notes.md

 Sections

-    • 1 Introduction to cloud native
+1. ~~1 Introduction to cloud native~~
-    • 2 Cloud native patterns and technologies
+2. ~~Cloud native patterns and technologies~~
-    • 3 Getting started with cloud native development
+3. Getting started with cloud native development
-    • 4 Externalized configuration management
+4. Externalized configuration management
-    • 5 Persisting and managing data in the cloud
+5. Persisting and managing data in the cloud
-    • 6 Containerizing Spring Boot
+6. Containerizing Spring Boot
-    • 7 Kubernetes fundamentals for Spring Boot
+7. Kubernetes fundamentals for Spring Boot
-    • 8 Reactive Spring: Resilience and scalability
+8. Reactive Spring: Resilience and scalability
-    • 9 API gateway and circuit breakers
+9. API gateway and circuit breakers
-    • 10 Event-driven applications and functions
+10. Event-driven applications and functions
-    • 11 Security: Authentication and SPA
+11. Security: Authentication and SPA
-    • 12 Security: Authorization and auditing
+12. Security: Authorization and auditing
-    • 13 Observability and monitoring
+13. Observability and monitoring
-    • 14 Configurationand Secretsmanagement
+14. Configurationand Secretsmanagement
-    • 15 GitOps and Kubernetes in production
+15. GitOps and Kubernetes in production
-    • 16 Serverless and Spring Native
+16. Serverless and Spring Native

 Info